jaymody/blogposts/2022-10-22-attention-intuition.md

 ## Key-Value Lookups based on Meaning
 ---
-Say we wanted to look up the word "fruit" in our previous example, how do we choose which "key" is the best match?
+Say we wanted to look up the word "fruit" in our previous example, how do we choose which key is the best match?

-It's obviously not "chair", but both "apple" and "banana" seem appropriate matches.
+It's obviously not "chair", but both "apple" and "banana" seem like a good match.
 It's hard to choose one or the other, fruit feels more like a combination of apple and banana rather than a strict match for either.

 So, let's not choose.
 Instead, we'll do exactly that, take a combination of apple and banana.
 For example, say we assign a 60% meaning based match for apple, a 40% match for banana, and 0% match for chair.
 We compute our final output value as the **weighted sum** of the values with the percentages: